Enfield Chase: Sustained social conflict

 The 'Intruders', as they were referred to, hired well armed off-duty parliamentarian soldiers to enforce their acquisitions.
 The soldiers shot and stole the commoner's sheep, and also shot cows and horses.
 Confrontations followed with the soldiers shooting and killing several locals, before being overwhelmed by the people of the parish.
 Several of the soldiers were captured and beaten, ending up at Newgate prison..
 The Chase was secured for Enfield (and neighbouring intercommoned parishes) for another hundred years.

-In the 1700's, the ongoing social conflict meant Legal Forests, particularly Enfield Chase and Waltham Chase in Hampshire, came to have a bad reputation in parliament, especially among modernising Whigs who already viewed them inefficient and anachronistic.
+In the 1700s, the ongoing social conflict meant Legal Forests, particularly Enfield Chase and Waltham Chase in Hampshire, came to have a bad reputation in parliament, especially among modernising Whigs who already viewed them inefficient and anachronistic.

-The situation in Enfield Chase, and the lobbying of Enfield Chase rangers (men who had bought lucrative ‘ranger’ positions in the Duchy organisation and wanted to maximise return on their investment) such as Sir Basil Firebrace and Major General John Pepper was a major factor in leading Robert Walpole’s Whig government introducing the Black Act of 1723.
+The situation in Enfield Chase, and the lobbying of Enfield Chase rangers (men who had bought lucrative ‘ranger’ positions in the Duchy organisation and wanted to maximise return on their investment) such as Sir Basil Firebrace and Major General John Pepper was a major factor in leading Robert Walpole's Whig government introducing the Black Act of 1723.
 This was the most significant piece of legislation among many which together are known as the Bloody Code.
 The Black Act (and the Bloody Code generally) made hundreds of offences punishable by death, including relatively petty offences such as poaching and being in a forest in disguise (typically camouflage).
 In addition suspects who did not hand themselves in could be executed without trial.

 Under the Act, communities were subject to collective punishment for poaching and related crimes.
 The Hundred in which the crime took place (Enfield Chase was in Edmonton Hundred) was made to pay reparations to the landowner through a special levy.
 The Act was not fully repealed until 1823.